Incredible innovations that are changing travel as we know it

 Qantas

 In 2019, a test flight saw a Boeing 787-9 Dreamliner travel direct from London’s Heathrow Airport to Sydney in 19 hours and 19 minutes.
-A flight from New York to Sydney, with a journey time of 19 hours 16 minutes, was also trialed that year.
-In 2019, the plans were halted due to COVID-19 but Qantas announced in May 2022 that direct services are set to link Sydney and Melbourne to New York and London by late 2025.
+A flight from New York to Sydney, with a journey time of 19 hours and 16 minutes, was also trialled that year.
+In 2019, the initiative was halted due to COVID-19, but there are now plans for direct services to link Sydney and Melbourne with New York and London by late 2025.

 Super long-haul flights